-2.6.4 This stage builds on the preparation phase to create a set of preferred policies for further consultation.
+- 2.6.4 This stage builds on the preparation phase to create a set of preferred policies for further consultation.
 These will be the policy approaches that the Council considers are most appropriate and justified to take forward in the draft local plan.
 In preparing the draft policies the Council will take into account the outcomes of any previous consultations and technical evidence.
-At this stage further evidence may still need to be collected, however a number of technical pieces of evidence will be concluded and fed into the draft Local Plan.

-2.6.5 The Council will publish a summary of the consultation responses received from the previous consultations and also set out how the Council considered these responses and what impact they had on the draft Local Plan.
+At this stage further evidence may still need to be collected, however a number of technical pieces of evidence will be concluded and fed into the draft Local Plan. - 2.6.5 The Council will publish a summary of the consultation responses received from the previous consultations and also set out how the Council considered these responses and what impact they had on the draft Local Plan.

 2.6.6 The preferred options stage (Regulation 18) is likely to be that with the widest engagement.
 This is a stage where we first set out what the Council thinks may be the future policies and invites stakeholder feedback.
-At this stage we can supplement the written consultations with a number of meetings and workshops and with face to face opportunities to explore the issues in real depth.
+At this stage the Council will supplement the written consultations with a number of meetings and workshops and with face to face opportunities to explore the issues in real depth.

-2.6.7 At this stage the Council will consult for a minimum six week period as per the statutory requirements, however the actual consultation period is likely to exceed this.
-The community and general and specific consultation bodies will be consulted on the contents of the draft local plan and the Integrated Impact Assessment (IIA) and have access to the evidence that underpins these policies.

-2.6.8 If it is considered appropriate to do so the Council may consult on the preferred options more than once or reconsult on specific issues.

-2.6.9 This is the last opportunity for the Council to make significant changes to the content of the Local Plan and the Council will seek to ensure it has consulted as appropriately and addressed all issues raised up until this point.
+- 2.6.7 At this stage the Council will consult for a minimum six week period as per the statutory requirements, however the actual consultation period is likely to exceed this.
+The community and general and specific consultation bodies will be consulted on the contents of the draft local plan and the Integrated Impact Assessment (IIA) and have access to the evidence that underpins these policies. - 2.6.8 If it is considered appropriate to do so the Council may consult on the preferred options more than once or reconsult on specific issues. - 2.6.9 The most significant issues with the Local Plan should be addressed at this stage.
+At this stage the community can have the largest impact on shaping the Local Plan as it is still in its early stages.
+The next stage focuses on refining and finalising policies.
+It is more difficult for significant changes to be made to the content of the Local Plan or new policies introduced at later stages.
+The Council will seek to ensure it has consulted appropriately and addressed all issues raised up until this point.